RaySlash/nixcats-book/src/comparison.md

   - Focuses on simplicity, providing a beginner-friendly introduction to Nix and Neovim integration.
   - Serves as a great springboard for learning the basics.

-- **When to Use**: If you're new to Nix and functional programming, this project is a fantastic starting point.
-It inspired the foundation of **NixCats**.

 ---

 #### [**nixPatch-nvim**](https://github.com/NicoElbers/nixPatch-nvim)